 In the wild, grit is typically a part of a parakeet's diet in the form of seeds with grit; while they peck at seeds on the ground, they are also consuming the grit.
 So you see, they do not go out of their way to consume grit, but do so by accident.

 Similarly, some parrots in the rainforest enjoy a good clay lick.
 This is because some of their food (fruit and seeds) contains toxins.
-The geophagia (or clay licking) helps them to detoxify their body.
+The geophagia (or clay lick) helps them to detoxify their body.

 Do Parakeets Need To Eat Sand?